davmac314/dasynq/README.md

 See doc/USAGE.md for details on how to use the Dasynq API.

 To build, edit the Makefile and uncomment the variable settings for the appropriate OS.
-Run "make check" to run the test suite (use "gmake" on BSDs).
-Run "make install" to install (set "DESTDIR" if you want to install to an alternate location for packaging purposes, eg "make DESTDIR=/tmp/dasynq install").
+Run `make check` to run the test suite (use `gmake` on BSDs).
+Run `make install` to install (set `DESTDIR` if you want to install to an alternate location for packaging purposes, eg `make DESTDIR=/tmp/dasynq install`).

 On OpenBSD, you must install "eg++" or llvm; the g++ from the base system is too old (4.2 in OpenBSD 6.1;
-4.9+ is required.).
+4.9+ is required).

 After installation, you can use "pkg-config" to find the appropriate flags to compile against Dasynq: